IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 This post describes an algorithm for creating a depth image from a handful of RGB images taken of a scene.
 I give an explanation of the system and provide a straightforward implementation of the algorithm using Tensorflow.
 This algorithm is closely based on the depth map estimation step of [LSD-SLAM](https://vision.in.tum.de/_media/spezial/bib/engel14eccv.pdf), however I introduce a simplified optimization strategy that retains the key benefits of that algorithm while being easier to understand, implement, and extend.
 This implementation is not meant to be competitive with existing methods, instead, it is meant to reveal the intuition behind some state-of-the-art methods.

-The goal is this post is only to clearly frame depth estimation as an optimization problem, and so I elide details on how exactly I represent poses and how image warping is implemented.
-These details can be found in the LSD-SLAM paper, Ethan Eade’s document on Lie algebras, and in the tf_lie.py and image_warping.py source files I provide.
+The goal is this post is only to clearly frame depth estimation as an optimization problem, and so I elide some details.
+These details can be found in the LSD-SLAM paper, Ethan Eade’s document on Lie algebras, and in the  [source code](https://github.com/IJDykeman/simple_depth_from_motion) I provide.

+The animation below shows the algorithm aligning 4 images of the scene as it finds the camera poses that took the images.
+Toward the end of the animation, some scene elements shift as the algorithm adjusts their position in 3D space to match the geometry of the scene.
 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/U89joc4KJrsys7T0Gs" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

+The next animation shows the depth map being refined over the course of optimization.
 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/ZEfBoPTODKz4H7XzaZ" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-*Over the course of optimization, the algorithm jointly aligns the images and finds the scene depth*

-## Assumed background
+## Background

 This post assumes that you are familiar with basic linear algebra and gradient descent.
 You don’t need to know about any simultaneous localization and mapping (SLAM) algorithms to understand this post.
+The source code is written in Python using Tensorflow.

-This algorithm uses a Lie algebra to represent camera poses.
+This algorithm uses SE(3) to represent camera poses.
 In this post, I treat that as a black box, though if you want to understand it, I recommend [Ethan Eade’s document on Lie algebras](http://ethaneade.com/lie.pdf) for representing transformations.
 That material is depleted uranium dense.

 ## Aside: Why we care about depth

 Measuring or estimating the distance from the camera to each pixel in an image is a step in many SLAM (simultaneous localization and mapping)  pipelines.
+A depth image is an image where each pixel contains the distance from the camera to that point in the scene.
 A depth image gives you a 3D model of the world in the camera’s view and lets you easily determine the transformation between two depth images of the same scene.
 The quickest way to get a depth image is to use an RGD-Depth camera like a Kinect or RealSense.
 Such hardware is more expensive than standard RGB cameras, however, and not nearly so ubiquitous.
 In low-cost robotics applications, for instance, we are interested ways of getting the same 3D information about the world with clever algorithms rather than with specialized hardware.

 ## Depth from RGB images

-In the absence of hardware for instantly producing RGB-D images, you can produce depth images by imaging the same scene from several perspectives and reconstructing its 3D geometry.
+In the absence of hardware for instantly producing RGB-D images, you can produce depth images by imaging the same scene from several perspectives and then reconstructing its 3D geometry.
 This method here does not require knowledge of what exact position the different frames were taken from, which sets it apart from methods that assume you have a calibrated stereo pair of cameras.
 As we will see, this method works with unknown camera poses on unknown scenes.

 If we have a model of how the camera projects world points onto the camera place, and if we assume the scene is rigid, we can reason about what the scene’s 3D structure must be given that we saw a certain set of images.
 For instance, in the images in the figure below, the green cylinder moves more in the image between frames than the blue cube does because it is closer to the camera.